What a week and a bit it’s been!

 ‘Why then,’ a good friend asked me, ‘did you want anything to do with it in the first place?’

-‘It’s a brilliant platform,’ I replied.
-‘Let a reviewer tear my lovingly crafted novel to pieces.
-If it means Not Thomas reaches an audience it would never otherwise have had, I’ll gladly let them do it.’
+‘It’s a brilliant platform,’ I told her.
+‘Let a reviewer tear my lovingly crafted novel to pieces – if it means Not Thomas reaches an audience it would never otherwise have had, I’ll gladly let them do it.’

 And I guess it does sound pretty weird.
 I suppose it’s not the path all writers would choose to go down.
 I’m sure there are plenty of authors who would rather cut off their fastest typing hand than launch themselves into a less than flattering spotlight.